RolfNoot/PSoC6_HelloWorld_Example/README.md

 ## Notes
 1. PSoC Creator is needed for the routing / system setup.
 A Windows environment is required to run PSoC Creator.
 PSoC Creator is only needed for the chip configuration (often a one-time setup).
+1. Feedback and Community Involvement: While significant effort has been made to ensure this setup works smoothly, not all possible configurations and platforms could be tested.
+Therefore, community feedback and contributions are highly encouraged to further improve the tool.
+Any issues, suggestions, or improvements can be shared within the Infineon developer community.
+1. Disclaimer: Although this setup uses well-tested tools and configurations, the use of it is at your own risk.

 Enjoy!